 By the time Austin was four months old, our dreams of sweet connection were beginning to become reality.
 “Let’s all kiss him together, Mom!” exclaimed Lynnea.
 Our whole family bent down to kiss little Austin.
 “He’s goo-ing at me, Mom, he’s goo-ing at me!”
 She beamed with joy.

 Austin is now 5 years old and Lynnea is 8.
 Although sibling conflict is definitely an issue, they thoroughly enjoy each other, and Austin’s teachers tell us “he adores his big sister and talks about her regularly.”

 Welcoming an older child through adoption

-John and Jen recently welcomed sibling girls (ages 7 and 9) into their family through adoption.
+John and Jen welcomed sibling girls (ages 7 and 9) into their family through adoption.
 Much of what they did to prepare their four older children is similar to how a family would welcome any sibling, but there were certainly some differences.
 Jen shared her story with us.

 We were excited about growing our family through adoption but knew that could present some challenges for our biological kids.
 We wanted them to be prepared for the potentially difficult transition so we tried to be as open and proactive as possible before the girls came home.

 Children who join families through adoption frequently have experienced some type of trauma.
 This could be the trauma of being separated from their first family, trauma from physical or psychological abuse, or trauma from leaving the only country and culture they’ve ever known.
 Sometimes just a new environment (even though it’s a loving environment) and being surrounded by a lot of unfamiliar places, people, smells and sounds can cause trauma.
 Because of this, brains of adoptive-children are often wired differently than those of non-adoptive-children.

 Before the girls arrived…